jchandleroneal/NLP-NewsArticle_Categorization/README.md

 ## Next Steps

-* To add a new feature that would account for the percentage of the different parts of speech in each discription to improve model accuracy.
+* To add a new feature that would account for the percentage of the different parts of speech in each description to improve model accuracy.

-* To reduce model bias and overfitting by using a Gridsearch CV to establish the best use hyperperameters.
+* To reduce model bias and overfitting by using a Grid Search CV to establish the best use hyperparameters.

 * To host the final logistic regression model on a website domain.